Monitor your email deliverability

 When Yaplet slows or pauses a domain

 The bands above come from a 7-day average — a gradual read.
-On top of that, Yaplet runs a real-time safety breaker that reacts within hours if bounces or spam complaints spike, so one bad send can't wreck your reputation before the weekly average notices.
-When it acts, you'll see a banner on the Deliverability panel and get an email and an in-app notification:
+On top of that, Yaplet runs a real-time safety breaker that reacts within hours, so one bad send can't wreck your reputation before the weekly average notices.
+It watches three signals: bounces (mail to addresses that don't exist), spam complaints, and refusals — a provider rejecting your messages outright without ever checking the mailbox.
+When it acts, you'll see a banner on the Deliverability panel and get an email and an in-app notification naming which signal caused it:

-• Sending speed reduced — your bounce or complaint rate is elevated, so Yaplet temporarily slows how fast this domain sends.
-Clean your list and normal speed returns automatically as the rate recovers.
+• Sending speed reduced — one of those three rates is elevated, so Yaplet temporarily slows how fast this domain sends.
+Normal speed returns automatically as the rate recovers.

 • Sending paused — if the rate climbs to a level that risks getting the domain blocklisted, Yaplet pauses all bulk sending from it for a review.
-Campaigns and workflows stop, and even test emails from the domain are blocked while it's paused.
+Campaigns and email automations stop, and even test emails from the domain are blocked while it's paused.
 Your other Yaplet email keeps working.
-Yaplet emails you the details, and sending is restored once your rates recover.
+Yaplet emails you the details and a person on our team reviews it.
+A paused domain does not un-pause itself: sending stays off until Yaplet clears it, even after your rates recover.
+Fix the underlying list problem and contact support to have the pause lifted.

-This is protection, not a penalty — and it's almost always avoidable.
-Only email confirmed opt-ins, and never import a purchased or stale list.
+This is protection, not a penalty.
+Bounces and complaints are almost always avoidable — only email confirmed opt-ins, and never import a purchased or stale list.
+Refusals are less directly in your hands, but the same habits are what stop a provider turning against your domain in the first place.

 Where else you'll see it